 Recognizing the problem, Yamaha agreed, last summer, to install doors and additional passenger handholds on all Yamaha Rhino ATVs manufactured in the last 4 years to protect passengers from a rollover, but they stopped short of issuing a recall or even ceasing production of the Rhino ATV.

 Yamaha has also issued a new product warning label for the Yamaha Rhino ATV that acknowledges the risk of rollover accidents and alerts users that the Rhino can rollover even while being operated over flat, open areas.

-I have to assume that Yamaha’s calculus is that the injuries sustained in these cases are such that the sale of the Yamaha Rhino ATVs creates revenues sufficient to sustain the legal costs, settlements and verdicts that Yamaha will undoubtedly endure.
-Regrettably, as we learned years ago in the Ford Pinto cases, companies with high selling and profitable products make these cost/benefit decisions all of the time, just like this one.
+I have to assume that Yamaha’s calculus is that the injuries sustained in these cases are such that the sale of the Yamaha Rhino ATVs creates revenues sufficient to sustain the legal costs, settlements, and verdicts that Yamaha will undoubtedly endure.
+Regrettably, as we learned years ago in the Ford Pinto cases, companies with high selling and profitable products make these cost/benefit decisions all the time, just like this one.